 A voice placement confirms that each new member can carry a tune – either alone or with some help and helps the Director decide where each singer will sing within the choir.

 In the voice placement, singers are asked to sing “Happy Birthday” on their own, or with Margo.
 This is normally private, but if a singer prefers, they can sing with a friend.
-During Covid restrictions, voice placements are done on Zoom at times and days that work for the singer and Margo.
+During Covid restrictions, voice placements are done on Zoom.

-After singing Happy Birthday, each singer will be asked to sing a series of notes to get an idea of their highest and lowest notes.
-Based on this exercise, every singer is assigned a section and a part in that section based on how high and low a singer can easily sing.
+After singing Happy Birthday, each singer will be asked to sing a series of notes to identify their highest and lowest notes.
+Based on this exercise, every singer is assigned a section and a part in that section.

 If singing a tune is very challenging for a singer, the Director will decide if and how that singer can participate in the choir and will discuss those options with that singer.